Uvacoder/lawncare/src/pages/page/aboutus.md

 We are City and Guilds trained and have a NPTC certification in the Safe use of Pesticides, we are also members of the The UK Lawn Care Network.

-We specialise is restoring and maintaining lawns which means you get great results at affordable prices back up with excellent customer service.
+We specialise is restoring and maintaining lawns which means you get great results at affordable prices backed up with excellent customer service.